 What services are included?
 Physical, speech, and occupational therapy assessments related to treatment.
 Outpatient care is covered when the member isn't confined in a hospital or other medical facility.
-Whose services are Inpatient facility services must be provided and billed by a hospital or rehabilitation facility that meets our clinical standards and will only be covered when services can't be done in a less intensive setting. covered?
+Whose services are covered?
+Inpatient facility services must be provided and billed by a hospital or rehabilitation facility that meets our clinical standards and will only be covered when services can't be done in a less intensive setting.
 Outpatient services must be provided and billed by a hospital or rehabilitation facility that meets our clinical standards, physician, physical, occupational or speech therapist, chiropractor, or naturopath.
-Gym or swim therapy Custodial care What is excluded?
-Recreational, vocational, or education therapies (Premera HMO pays Exercise or maintenance level programs 0%) Social or cultural therapy · Treatment that isn't actively engaged in by the ill, injured, or impaired member Related benefit See Rehabilitation Therapy, Psychological and Neuropsychological Testing for details on when to apply that benefit. information See Mental Health Care for therapies provided for mental health conditions, such as autism.
+What is excluded?
+(PBC HMO pays 0%) Gym or swim therapy Custodial care Recreational, vocational, or education therapies Exercise or maintenance level programs Social or cultural therapy Treatment that isn't actively engaged in by the ill, injured, or impaired member Related benefit information See Rehabilitation Therapy, Psychological and Neuropsychological Testing for details on when to apply that benefit.
+See Mental Health Care for therapies provided for mental health conditions, such as autism.